HaotingShen/banking-cli-app/README.md

 What commands are needed to compile and run your code from the command line (please provide a script that users can run to launch your program)?

-simply clone and then input "./run.sh" in command line;
+simply clone, change to branch "dev" and then execute "./run.sh" on your command line;